ans-group/docs.ukfast.co.uk/source/security/dirtycow.md

 ## Checking vulnerability

-### CentOS/RedHat
+### CentOS/Red Hat

-RedHat have provided a handy script for checking if you're vulnerable or not.
+Red Hat have provided a handy script for checking if you're vulnerable or not.
 Carry out the following steps which logged into your server over SSH to check.

-First, download the script from RedHat using `wget`:
+First, download the script from Red Hat using `wget`:

 ```bash
  wget https://access.redhat.com/sites/default/files/rh-cve-2016-5195_1.sh